shortdoom/shortdoom/README.md

-### Beep Boop!

-Poke me on twitter if you work on something interesting in web3.
+✨ Poke me on twitter if you work on something interesting in web3.✨

 ✨ Solidity/JS/TS/NodeJS/EVM/Python/Distributed Systems/Full Stack ✨

-Current focus: protocol design related projects, eg. vaults or stablecoins. did you know there is a gas saving 721? or 4626 describes most of existing DeFi?
+✨ Current: protocol design related projects, eg. vaults or stablecoins ✨

+*did you know eip-4626 describes most of the existing DeFi infra?*

 <!--
 **shortdoom/shortdoom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.